Tips for pharmacies with the reimbursement blues.

 In the sense that complaining is going to turn the hearts of payer decisions, yes, it’s probably a futile effort to express further dissent.

 Yet, there are other moves to make.
 Savvy procurement professionals are looking to financially counterbalance this expected impact to the pharmacy’s profit and loss by seizing on drug manufacturers’ inclination to shift more of their volumes to direct channels, where the freedom to negotiate is opening doors for newfound cost savings.
 Most progressive pharmacy teams have rev cycle already tuned up as tight as possible, and they’re facing the reality that there isn’t anything further to be done with the front portion of the equation.
 Now they’re shifting focus to realize drug acquisition cost savings to offset the downgrade in revenue forecasts.
-Second to labor costs, drug spend is commonly pharmacy’s largest expense.
+With labor costs a distant second, drug spend is commonly pharmacy’s largest expense.

 It’s remarkable how we now divide so much of life into pre- and post-COVID eras.
 The pandemic humbled us in ways we couldn’t have predicted.
 Before, the idea of buying directly from pharmaceutical manufacturers felt overwhelming, with manual price negotiations, tedious contracting stretching into months, and multiple vendor registrations bogging down operations.